etiennebacher/tidypolars/tests/testthat/_snaps/collect.md

       collect(pl_iris)
     Condition
       Error in `UseMethod()`:
-      ! no applicable method for 'collect' applied to an object of class "RPolarsDataFrame"
+      ! no applicable method for 'collect' applied to an object of class "c('polars_data_frame', 'polars_object')"

 # error on unknown args